Last Updated on October 13, 2020 by Christine Kaaloa

-Panauti is somewhere in-between village and urban, so that travelers can feel removed without a loss of comfortable.
-It’s a charming mid-sized town surrounded by hilly countryside farms, but also buzzing and lively with Newari culture and children.
-It’s close enough to Kathmandu where Panauti locals will commute to work or universities; meanwhile, it will attract travelers, who want to experience a peaceful oasis.
+Panauti is town hidden in the valley, just two hours from Kathmandu.
+It is a charming mid-sized town surrounded by hilly countryside farms, but also buzzing and lively with Newari culture and children.
+It’s close enough to Kathmandu for Panauti locals to commute to work and it attracts travelers, who want to experience a peaceful oasis.
 It dangles between the best of both worlds.

 Watch the Experiential version of this Panauti Travel Guide

 01:08 Old City

 04:16 Panauti Museum

 05:13 Pungamati River

 24 Hours in Panauti | Best Things to Do in Panauti